 The Association and the Air Force Academy Foundation (the Foundation), have entered into a Memorandum of Understanding (the MOU) to establish a collaborative, comprehensive friendraising and fundraising process designed to raise increasing levels of charitable support for the Academy and to better serve the needs of the graduate community.
-There was one MOU in effect during the year ended December 31, 2021.
 The MOU was effective January 1, 2021 and expired on December 31, 2021.
 Under the MOU, the Foundation made an annual grant of \$800,000 to the Association, paid in equal monthly installments, which is recognized in the accompanying statement of activities.